Frey-mond/avocados/report.md

 ## Challenge Goals

 1. A challenge goal we want to do is use `plotly` for our plotting needs and __New Library__ as a new library to learn.
 It would be primarily for question #1.
-It would be interesting to see the trend of each state for avocado data on a map instead of using a line plot.
+It would be interesting to see the trend of each city for avocado data on a map instead of using a line plot.
 If it is to difficult we can just use a stacked line chart from `Seaborn`.

 2. Our second challenge goal we want to do is to try and combine __multiple datasets__ together to try and form trends that answer our research questions.
 For example,